 The Vintage Computer Festival East 9.1 is coming April 4-6 VCF.
 We will be hosting a workshop there on Saturday the 5th, where you can build one of 3 kits in a classroom type setting.
 The workshop is free, however, you will have to purchase the kit.
-The kits will need to be pre-ordered before April 1st because the kits have to be shipped to the location.
-More information and order page will be available soon.
+We will have a limited number of extra kits available for those who may decide at the last minute to attend.
+Bring your soldering iron, wire cutters, solder and be ready to have fun.
 This will be our first venue that we have attended in 2 years, we hope to see everybody there.

 Briel Computers specializes in retro hobby computer kits.
 We started in 2003 with a replica of the first Apple computer the Apple 1.
 We focus on developing computer kits and boards like those you could purchase in the 1970’s and early 80’s.
 During this era, computers were very expensive so many people opted to build a computer from a kit and save money.
 The industry for computer kits was vast and very popular with computer enthusiast of the era.
 After several years offering kits, we have expanded our lineup to give builders a choice of kits to choose from.